magisterquis/pcapvpn/README.md

 # Start the local end
 ./pcapvpn -t tap0 |&

-# Connect it to the victim and filter on the tap device's MAC address
+# Connect it to the victim and filter on the tap device's IP address
 ssh user@victim "./pcapvpn eth0 1.2.3.4" >&p <&p &
 ```
-It is probably wise at this point to monitor traffic on the victim for a bit.
+Nothing need be done on the host, but it is probably wise at this point to
+monitor traffic on the victim for a bit.

 Building
 --------
-The included script [build.sh](./build.sh) can be used to build PcapVPN.
-It
+The included build script [build.sh](./build.sh) can be used to build PcapVPN.
-is written for development, and will likely need tweaking, but is a good start,
+It is written for development, and will likely need tweaking, but is a good
-anyways.
+start, anyways.
+In particular, most Linux distributions don't seem to ship
+with libpcap archives suitable for static linking, so either `-static` will
+need to be removed (and victims will have to have libpcap installed), or
+libpcap will have to be built statically manually, and the `LDFLAGS` and
+`CPPFLAGS` environment variables will have to be set appropriately.

 Future Features (Wishlist)